keejelo/EasyDialogBox/js/history/README.txt

-Obsolete and previous file-versions are kept here for quick historical reference, and in case of emergency revert.
+Obsolete/previous file-versions are kept here for quick historical reference, and in case of emergency revert.